We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 #21 Piste

-The piste is the playing area for a fencing bout, traditionally 14 meters long and between 1.5 to 2 meters wide.
+The piste is the playing area for a fencing bout, traditionally 14 meters long and between 1.5 and 2 meters wide.
 Its boundaries affect tactics, as stepping off can lead to penalties.

 #22 Counter-attack